Lost-Outpost/sovngarde/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+# Startup

+Open the installation folder and double click on the program called `ModOrganizer.exe`.

+Make sure the dropdown box on the right is set to `Septimus` and press the Run button.

 # Issues

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Septimus Github](https://github.com/Guitarninja2/septimus/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Septimus Github](https://github.com/Lost-Outpost/septimus/issues).
 Please provide as much info as you can (screenshots are great).

 Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

 # Septimus Team
-+ Guitarninja - Creator of Septimus
++ Guitarninja :)
-+ Foamimi - Originally an addon maintainer and now part of the core team